patricksavalle/devops-project-template/content/optimization-method.md

 Optimization starts with detecting sub-optimality or waste.

+[Incident management](incident-management-procedure.md) is not optimization: optimizations are fed back to the planning process whereas incidents are handled immediately.

 ## Best Practices

-- [ ] [Incident management](incident-management-procedure.md) is not optimization: optimizations are fed back to the planning process whereas incidents are handled immediately

-- [ ] Explicitly define optimality, make deviations objective
+- [ ] Explicitly define optimality, make sub-optimality measurable

 - [ ] optimize only what can be measured (monitored)